camunda/camunda-docs-manual/content/installation/docker.md

 docker run -d --name camunda -p 8080:8080 camunda/camunda-bpm-platform:latest
 ```

+Please note that by default the Apache Tomcat distribution is used.
+For a guide on how to use one of the other distributions, see the [tag schema](https://github.com/camunda/docker-camunda-bpm-platform#supported-tagsreleases).

 ## Start Camunda BPM Run using Docker

 To start [Camunda BPM Run]({{< ref "/user-guide/camunda-bpm-run.md" >}}) execute the following commands: